Master of Speech and Language Sciences MSpeech Honours

 Your future

-Our Master of Speech and Languages Sciences degree provides a direct pathway to a career as a qualified speech and language therapist.
-The successful completion of this degree provides eligibility to apply for registration with the Health and Care Professions Council (HCPC) as a speech and language therapist and to apply for membership of the Royal College of Speech and Language Therapists (RCSLT).
+Our degree provides a direct pathway to a career as a qualified speech and language therapist.
+The successful completion of this degree provides eligibility to apply for registration with the Health and Care Professions Council (HCPC) as a Speech and Language Therapist.
+You can also apply for membership to the Royal College of Speech and Language Therapists (RCSLT).

 Speech and language therapists usually work as part of a multidisciplinary team, alongside other health professionals such as doctors, nurses, psychologists, physiotherapists and occupational therapists.